frconor-ebook/meditations/_posts/2025-11-13-by-their-fruits-you-will-know-them.md

 If certain problems are beyond our power to change, at least we can contribute the warmth of our friendship.

-We don\'t abandon the sick, the handicapped, the down-hearted, the overwhelmed.
+We don't abandon the sick, the handicapped, the down-hearted, the overwhelmed.
 We join together with other Christians and people of good will for the sake of the common good.
 We have to put aside any causes of separation or conflict.

 In doing so, we imitate the first Christians.
 They astounded the pagan world with the testimony of their mutual love and solidarity.
 Even in the face of stark poverty, they practiced the New Commandment:

 "A new commandment I give to you, that you love one another; even as I have loved you, that you also love one another.
 By this all men will know that you are my disciples, if you have love for one another" (John 13:34-35).
 True love can overcome any obstacle.

 We are called to extend the Reign of Christ.
-Our Lord replied to Pilate\'s questioning: My kingship is not of this world (John 18:36).
+Our Lord replied to Pilate's questioning: "My kingship is not of this world" (John 18:36).

 Later in the interview with the Roman procurator, Our Lord says: "I am a king.
 For this I was born\..."
 (John 18:37).

 Although the Reign of Christ is not of this world, it has its beginnings here.
 The Reign of Christ extends so far as there are men and women who know themselves to be children of God, who are nourished by Him, who live for Him.

-Christ is a King who has been given all power in Heaven and on earth, but He governs like one who is "gentle and lowly in heart"(*cf*.
+Christ is a King who has been given all power in Heaven and on earth, but He governs like one who is "gentle and lowly in heart" (*cf*.
 Matt.
 11:29).

 His rule is to serve others.
 "The Son of Man came not to be served but to serve, and to give His life as a ransom for many" (Matt.
 20:28).

 His throne was a manger in Bethlehem and then was a Cross on Calvary.
 He is the "ruler of kings on earth" (Rev. 1:5) whose tribute is the proof of our faith and love.

 The first person to formally recognize Christ as king was a condemned criminal.
-He captured Our Lord\'s Heart with that humble request: "Remember me when you come into your kingdom" (Luke 23:42).
+He captured Our Lord's Heart with that humble request: "Remember me when you come into your kingdom" (Luke 23:42).

-This man was able to grasp the real meaning of Christ\'s kingship, even though it was the object of merciless ridicule from the clamoring mob.
-His faith deepened as Christ\'s divinity became increasingly obscured.
+This man was able to grasp the real meaning of Christ's kingship, even though it was the object of merciless ridicule from the clamoring mob.
+His faith deepened as Christ's divinity became increasingly obscured.

 St. Ambrose says: "The Lord always grants us more than what we ask for.
 The thief merely asked to be remembered, but the Lord said: 'Truly, I say to you, today you will be with me in Paradise' (Luke 23:43).
 The essence of life is to live with Jesus Christ.
 And where Jesus Christ is, there is his Reign to be found" (St. Ambrose, *Commentary on St. Luke's Gospel*).